Rami-Si7/Splatter_Image_cv_lab/README.md

 | 4           | ![Base Model 4](Results/car_4/pose_4_base.png) | ![Our Model 4](Results/car_4/pose_4_our.png) | ![GT 4](Results/car_4/pose_4_gt.png) |
 | 5           | ![Base Model 4](Results/car_4/pose_5_base.png) | ![Our Model 4](Results/car_4/pose_5_our.png) | ![GT 4](Results/car_4/pose_5_gt.png) |

+As we can see from this results, our model succeeded more on capturing more clear and sharper details, in other words using the new loss function that utilities opacity weighting has really enhanced the base model
 ### 3D Visualization:
 | Car No. | Base Model | Our Model | Ground Truth (GT) |
 | ------- | ---------- | --------- | ----------------- |